neondatabase/website/content/docs/guides/branch-refresh.md

 2. [Moving the compute endpoint from your current branch to the new branch](#move-the-compute-endpoint-from-your-current-branch-to-the-new-branch)
 3. [Deleting the old branch](#delete-the-old-branch)

-You can combine these steps into a script.
-For an example, see the [branch refresh script](#branch-refresh-script) at the end of this guide.

 <Admonition type="important">
-The branch refresh method described below does not preserve schema or data changes on your current branch.
-Do not perform this procedure if you need to maintain any changes on your current branch.
+The branch refresh procedure does not preserve data or schema changes on your current branch.
+Do not perform this procedure if you need to maintain changes made to your branch.
+The procedure is best suited to branches used in a read-only capacity.
 </Admonition>

+At the end of the guide, we provide [branch refresh script](#branch-refresh-script), showing how you can combine the branch refresh procedure into a single call.

-## Before you begin
+## Prerequisites

-You require the following:
+The following information is required to perform the procedure:

 - A Neon API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
 - The `project_id` for your Neon project.
 You can obtain a `project_id` using the [List projects](https://api-docs.neon.tech/reference/listprojects) method, or you can find it on your project's **Settings** page in the Neon Console.